 Canine acne can be very temporary or could last beyond 12-18 months in some cases.
 For many cases of adolescent dog acne, the conditions are mild and will go away on their own as they reach adulthood.

 The other very common contributor to acne in dogs is hygiene.
 Your dog’s personal hygiene is important, even with short coats.
 For breeds with extra wrinkles and skin folds around their face, hygiene tends to be compromised.
-Many breeds with short bristly muzzle fur are at risk, too.
-Middle-aged dogs are especially prone to skin issues.
+Many dog breeds with short bristly muzzle fur are at risk, too.
+Middle-aged dogs are especially prone to the skin surface.

 This is because those folds and crevices are a breeding ground for bacteria and dirt.
 In addition to collecting bacteria quickly, their short and coarse fur can easily irritate the skin in these areas.